venkatraj/htdp/notes.md

 2. A signature
 3. A purpose statement

+Then start defining a function from the *wish list*

 ### On Testing
 Find a way to make the testing automatic.
-When we follow `Systematic Program Design`, it automatically becomes `Test Drive Development` as we need to write `function examples` which is just tests of functions
+When we follow `Systematic Program Design`, it automatically becomes `Test Drive Development` as we need to write `function examples` which is just tests of functions.
+This kind of test is called *unit testing* as we test an unit (function)

 ### Designing World Programs
 ### Virtual Pet Worlds